sylhare/Kotlin/README.md

 // With "?." the .rectangleMethod() will only occur when mayReturnRectangleOrNull() returns a rectangle mayReturnRectangleOrNull()?.rectangleMethod()

+// Elvis ?: to have another value if the preceeding one return null val somethingNotNull = emptyRectangle() return mayReturnRectangleOrNull() ?: somethingNotNull
 ```

 - The `!!` to force the function to operate eventhough it can be null: